gear-foundation/vara-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

 ### Preparation

-1. First clone the [frontend-starter](https://github.com/gear-foundation/dapps/tree/master/frontend/templates/gear-app-starter).
+1. First install one of the [templates](https://github.com/gear-foundation/dapps/tree/master/frontend/templates).
 Install [NodeJs](https://nodejs.org/en/download/) and [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 Make sure the latest LTS version of the NodeJs is installed.

 2. Then install yarn:
     ```shell